 Tip: Request a free map then go directly for fuel.
 The gas stations are clustered together at the southern edge of town on Route 1095, the main highway.

 Aside from relaxing, meeting other travelers, and enjoying the scenic surroundings, Pai has a few simple attractions on offer.

 - Visit Waterfalls: Mo Paeng Waterfall is the most accessible of Pai's waterfalls; locals use a large, smooth rock which serves as a natural slide into a deep pool for swimming.
 Mae Yen Waterfall, slightly more impressive, is about four miles outside of town.
+Plan to swim.